 This is a sponsored conversation written by me on behalf of zzysh®.
 The opinions and text are all mine.

 Simple elegance is one of my favorite things.
 Just because something looks and tastes gourmet, does not mean it has to take hours of time to prepare, or be something reserved only for special occasions.
-This haddock is the perfect example of simple elegance.
+Haddock, drizzled with brown buttered white wine sauce, is the perfect example of simple elegance.

 It is understated, simple, and has subtle, but delicious flavors. and looks both mouthwateringly delicious and fancy at the same time.
 But would you believe me if I told you it only takes a few ingredients, and can be made in under 20 minutes?